The faces on this mountain will be more familiar in Montreal than DC.

 Felipe Alou managed the team through some tough economic times for eight-plus seasons, leading the team to two of their best seasons in history (1993-94).

 Le Grand Orange, aka Rusty Staub, was the first major league hero in Montreal.
 He was the team’s All-Star rep its first three seasons and his No. 10 is retired even though Andre Dawson wore it proudly for 10 years after Staub.

 Surprisingly, Jose Vidro is fifth in hits and games played.
 He’s also the only player to start multiple All-Star Games as a member of the franchise other than the four players selected above.

-While Ryan Zimmerman has become a fan favorite during his tenure, the players with the greatest upside and best chance to make Washington's Mt.
-Rush more are outfielder Bryce Harper and starting pitche r Stephen Strasburg.
+While Ryan Zimmerman has become a fan favorite during his tenure, the player with the greatest upside and best chance to make Washington's Mt.
+Rush more is outfielder Bryce Harper.

 Other teams' Mt.
 Rushmores: